shader-slang/slang/examples/nv-aftermath-example/README.md

 premake vs2019 --deps=true --enable-aftermath=true
 ```

-Typically D3D run produces the following files...
+Typically D3D debug run produces the following files...

 * fragment-0.dxil               - Fragment DXIL
 * fragment-0.map                - The emit source map, maps locations in the the fragment kernel to the obfuscated source file
 * vertex-0.dxil                 - Vertex DXIL
 * vertex-0.map                  - The emit source map, maps locations in the vertex kernel to the obfuscated source file
 * XXXX-obfuscated.map           - The obfuscated source map.
 Will be referenced by the other source maps.
 Maps obfuscated locations to the original source
-* aftermath-dump-0.bin  - The Aftermath crash capture
+* aftermath-dump-X.bin          - The Aftermath crash captures
+* aftermath-debug-info-X.bin    - The Aftermath debug infos

 Having emit source maps, can be useful as discussed in [the documentation](https://github.com/shader-slang/slang/blob/master/docs/user-guide/a1-03-obfuscation.md).